semrush/intergalactic/website/docs2/components/tab-line/tab-line-code.md

           <div id='tab-panel-1' role='tabpanel' aria-labelledby='tab-label-1' tabIndex={-1}>
             <h3>Overview</h3>
             <p>
-              The important achievement of Apollo was demonstrating that humanity isn’t forever chained to this planet and our visions go rather further than that and our opportunities are unlimited.
+              The important achievement of Apollo was demonstrating that humanity isn't forever chained to this planet and our visions go rather further than that and our opportunities are unlimited.
             </p>